HenriqueHott/AgileTasksApp/README.md

 # Agile_Tasks_App

-An app to organize your daily tasks and check your goals in Agile way.
+An app to organize your daily tasks and check your goals in agile way.